A Nation That Cares

 Let no debt remain outstanding...

 There are millions of families in the US currently strapped by medical debt.
-Imagine having that weight on your shoulders, while still recovering from health issues, trying to support your family with Christmas approaching.
+Imagine having that weight on your shoulders, while still recovering from health issues, trying to support your family with through inflation, global unrest and uncertainty.

-This Christmas, your church can provide relief to 403,104 of these families who are struggling with medical debt.
-They each owe an average of $1,000 for medical treatment, and you can wipe it away right now with RIP Medical Debt’s Christmas campaign – A Nation that Cares.
+Your church can provide relief to 403,104 of these families who are struggling with medical debt.
+They each owe an average of $1,000 for medical treatment, and you can wipe it away right now with RIP Medical Debt’s Lenten campaign – A Nation that Cares.

 We all have a close friend or a relative who requires ongoing care for cancer, diabetes, or heart disease.
 They walk into a care facility with hope for healing.
 They walk out with staggering medical bills.
 If they’re lucky, insurance will pay for most of it, but never all of it.
 For millions of Americans who are underinsured or not insured at all, it’s a sentence to years of debt servitude that far outstrips their annual income.
 Medical debt is demoralizing.
 The savings are gone.
 All plans for financial security in retirement and for one’s children evaporate in an instant.
 To be stranded in debt is to feel abandoned and alone.
 Resources available to help are few and unevenly distributed across the U.S.